 Jerk with a Heart of Gold: Sister Evangelina is, underneath it all, as kind as the rest of the nurses.
-Part of this is the fact that she comes from the same stock as the people Nonnatus House is serving, and therefore is naturally suspicious of those midwives who come from somewhat more privileged backgrounds than she does, thinking of them as dilettantes and unqualified for work in the trenches.
+Part of this is the fact that she comes from the same stock as the people Nonnatus House is serving, and therefore is naturally suspicious of those midwives who come from somewhat more privileged backgrounds than she does (let alone those, like Chummy, who come from massively more privileged backgrounds), thinking of them as dilettantes and unqualified for work in the trenches.
 However, once they've proven themselves, she softens up significantly.

 Jewish Mother: Mrs Rubin in Series 3, Episode 4 is a classic example.
 She even drums up the courage to leave her flat to nag her daughter about the baby.

 Journey to Find Oneself: Though it doesn't involve travelling, Sister Bernadette describes her time in the sanatorium recovering from TB as this, calling it her "wilderness".
 It's this that forces her to confront what she really wants from life; she calls it her "test of what [she] felt" regarding her blooming love for Dr Turner.
 In the end, she decides to "open the window", leave the Order, and be with him.

 Sister Bernadette: I need your strength, Sister [Julienne].
 I don't have enough of my own because I don't know if God's given me a window and I'm just staring out of it because I'm afraid to open it.

 Language of Love: Len & Conchita Warren.
 He's from Poplar, she's from Spain.
 He speaks only English, she speaks only Spanish.
 This does not, however, stop them from having 25 children together, most of whom are now old enough to provide a free translation service.